PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-05 17:28:18
+Last updated: 2024-04-05 17:29:23
-Random Quote: Those called "fools" are the only ones brave enough to see the truth. - Rick Sanchez
+Random Quote: Summer friends will melt away like summer snows, but winter friends are friends forever.  -  Mully